Generalised T-links Represent All Links in the 3-Sphere: A braid simplification of Lorenz-like links

 In other words, $\Delta_{b, a}$ denotes a positive half twist on the last $b$ strands of the trivial braid with $a$ strands.
 On the other hand, we denote by $\Delta_{b, a}^{-1}$ a negative half twist on the last $b$ strands of the trivial braid with $a$ strands, as shown in the following braid

-Every link \( L \) in the Lorenz-like template \( \mathscr{L}(0,n) \) is obtained from a Lorenz link \( L' \), called the Lorenz link associated with \( L \), by applying \( n \) half twists on the strands of \( L' \) in the right strip of the Lorenz template \( \mathscr{L}(0,0) \).
+Every link \( L \) in the Lorenz-like template \( \mathscr{L}(0,n) \) is obtained from a Lorenz link \( L' \), called the \textit{Lorenz link associated with \( L \)}, by applying \( n \) half twists on the strands of \( L' \) in the right strip of the Lorenz template \( \mathscr{L}(0,0) \).
 If the Lorenz braid of \( L' \) has no overcrossing strands, or equivalently, if the Lorenz link \( L' \) has a trip number equal to zero, then \( L \) is a collection of trivial loops that are parallel to the two boundary components of the template with \( n \) half twists applied to some of them.

 Furthermore, given a link \( L \) in the Lorenz-like template \( \mathscr{L}(0,n) \), we can obtain infinitely many splittable links by adding trivial loops that are parallel to the left boundary component of the template \( \mathscr{L}(0,n) \).
-For now, when we consider a link in the Lorenz-like template \( \mathscr{L}(0,n) \), we disregard these trivial loops that are parallel to the left boundary component.
+From now on, unless otherwise specified, when we consider a link in the Lorenz-like template \( \mathscr{L}(0,n) \), we disregard the trivial loops that are parallel to the left boundary component.

 Moreover, if the Lorenz braid of \( L' \) has only one overcrossing strand, or equivalently, if the Lorenz link \( L' \) has a trip number equal to one, and there is only one strand in the right strip of the template \( \mathscr{L}(0,0) \), then \( L \) and \( L' \) are both the same unlink.
 We consider then that there is at least one overcrossing strand and at least two strands in the right strip of the template \( \mathscr{L}(0,0) \) in the Lorenz braid of \( L' \).